mit-plv/fiat-crypto/README.md

   rewriter, taking in interp-goodness of rewrite rules as a hypothesis.

-- RewriterProofsTactics.v: Defines the tactic
+- RewriterAllTactics.v: Defines the tactic
   `RewriteRules.Tactic.make_rewriter` (and a similar tactic notation) which build the entire `VerifiedRewriter`.
 They take in the `include_interp` as in Rewriter.v tactics, as well as an hlist of